 Section 3 has incorporated the provisions of UPIA with only a few exceptions.
 UPIA applies to private trusts and thus is entirely default law.
 A settlor of a private trust has complete control over trust provisions.
 Because UMIFA (200-) applies to charitable organizations, UMIFA (200-) makes the duty of care, the duty to minimize costs, and the duty to investigate mandatory.
 The duty of loyalty is mandatory under other law.
 Other than these duties, the provisions of Section 3 are default rules.
 A gift instrument or the governing instruments of an institution can modify these duties, but the charitable purpose doctrine limits the extent to which an institution or a donor can restrict these duties.
-In addition, subsection (a) of Section 3 reminds the decision maker that the intent of a donor expressed in a gift instrument will control decision making.
+In addition, subsection (a) of Section 3 requires a decision maker to consider the terms of the gift instrument, reminds the decision maker that the intent of a donor expressed in a gift instrument will control decision making.
 Further, the decision maker must consider the charitable purposes of the institution and the purposes of the institutional fund for which decisions are being made.
 These factors are specific to charitable organizations, but UPIA § 2(a) states the duty to consider similar factors in the private trust context.

-UMIFA (200-) does not include the duty of impartiality, stated in UPIA § 6, because the duty under UPIA did not make sense when applied to charities created as nonprofit corporations.
+UMIFA (200-) does not include the duty of impartiality, stated in UPIA § 6, because-a charitable institution will not have more than one beneficiary. the duty under UPIA did not make sense when applied to charities created as nonprofit corporations.
 Under UPIA, a trustee must treat the current beneficiaries and the remainder beneficiaries impartially, subject to alternative direction from the trust document.
 A nonprofit corporation typically creates one charity.
 The institution may serve multiple beneficiaries, but those beneficiaries do not have enforceable rights in the institution in the same way that beneficiaries of a private trust do.
 Of course, if a charitable trust is created to benefit more than one charity, rather than being created to carry out a charitable purpose, then UPIA will apply the duty of impartiality to that trust.